SERIES > Innocent Devil's Harem

 was wrong, but I wasn’t willing to share with any of them what I’d experienced.

-me eventually recover.
+her mom, were what helped me eventually recover.

-Unexpectedly, I heard my
+Unexpectedly, I heard Serenity’s

-me to realize the water had long since gotten cold.
+realize the water had long since gotten cold.
 Extreme temperatures didn’t

 bother me as much as it seemed to bother normal people, so it wasn’t unusual